cinchy-co/Documentation/frequently-asked-questions.md

 SELECT @nbdays;
 ```

-## Null values are not updating correctly in Salesforce using the data sync
+## Null values aren't updating correctly in Salesforce using the data sync

 When performing a data sync with a Salesforce target, you need to replace nulls with '#N/A' in the source.
 You can use ISNULL(\[Column],'#N/A') in the source query.
 The following is a link to the Salesforce documentation related to this topic: